 Your thyroid is a small gland found at the base of your neck, just below your Adam's apple.
-The thyroid produces two main hormones called T3 and T4.
+It produces two main hormones called T3 and T4.
 These hormones travel in your blood to all parts of your body.
-The thyroid hormones control the rate of many activities in your body.
+The hormones control the rate of many activities in your body.
 These include how fast you burn calories and how fast your heart beats.
 All of these activities together are known as your body's metabolism.
-A thyroid that is working right will produce the right amounts of hormones needed to keep your body’s metabolism working at a rate that is not too fast or too slow.
+One that is working right will produce the right amounts of hormones needed to keep your body’s metabolism working at a rate that is not too fast or too slow.

 Dr. Tom Connally is the Medical Director of the Norman Regional Health System Endocrine Surgery Program and a pioneer in the area of minimally-invasive thyroid and parathyroid surgeries.
 He is also an active member of the American Association of Endocrine Surgeons.

 For more information about endocrine diseases and surgical options, please visit http://endocrinediseases.org/

 Thyroid disorders can be hard to diagnose because their symptoms can be linked to many other health problems.
 Your doctor will start by taking a medical history and asking if any of your family members has a history of the disorders.
 Your doctor will also give you a physical exam and check your neck for nodules.
 Depending on your symptoms, your doctor may also do other tests, such as: